openstack/telemetry-specs/specs/mitaka/event-alarm-timeout.rst

 way, avoid new process in AODH api and make all alarm handling jobs inside evaluator.

-Synchronization handling is critical in evaluator, as both evaluator original process and timeout process need change status for same alarm.
+Synchronization handling is critical in evaluator, as both evaluators original process and timeout process can change status for same alarm.
 To avoid complicated lock, timeout process just send a 'alarm.timeout.end' event with related alarm/project id to 'alarm.all' topic, where evaluator original process handle it along with desired event.